-Andrew Dreyfus is president and chief executive officer for Blue Cross Blue Shield of Massachusetts, one of the largest independent Blue Cross Blue Shield plans in the country with over $8 billion in revenue and 2.8 million members.
+Andrew is president and chief executive officer for Blue Cross Blue Shield of Massachusetts, one of the largest independent Blue Cross Blue Shield plans in the country with over $8 billion in revenue and nearly 3 million members.
 During his tenure, the company has consistently been recognized as one of the nation’s best health plans for member satisfaction and quality and has received many awards for community involvement and leadership in promoting a diverse, healthy, and environmentally sustainable workplace.
-He assumed the role of CEO in September 2010.

-Andrew chairs the board of the National Institute for Health Care Management, and sits on the boards of Ironwood Pharmaceuticals, Boys and Girls Clubs of Boston, Jobs for Massachusetts, RIZE Massachusetts, and the New England Chapter of the National Association of Corporate Directors.
-He is a member of the advisory boards of Ariadne Labs and the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California.
-Andrew is a founding member of the Massachusetts Coalition for Serious Illness Care and a member of the National Academies of Sciences, Engineering, and Medicine’s Roundtable on Quality Care for People with Serious Illness.
+Andrew currently serves on the boards of Ironwood Pharmaceuticals, Boys and Girls Clubs of Boston, and RIZE Massachusetts.
+He is a member of the advisory boards of Ariadne Labs and the Leonard D. Schaeffer Center for Health Policy and Economics at the University of Southern California (USC).
+He is a founding member of the Massachusetts Coalition for Serious Illness Care and a member of the National Academies of Sciences, Engineering, and Medicine’s Roundtable on Quality Care for People with Serious Illness.

 Prior to Blue Cross, Andrew was Executive Vice President of the Massachusetts Hospital Association (MHA), and held a number of senior health and regulatory positions in Massachusetts state government.